-A short time later, Crutchfield started carrying Alpine products, and I upgraded to an Alpine CD deck with their "V-Drive" amp chip - this thing had to be connected directly to the battery power, and claimed an impressive 27 watts RMS output.
+When Crutchfield started carrying Alpine products, I upgraded to an Alpine CD deck with their "V-Drive" amp chip — this thing had to be connected directly to the battery power, and claimed an impressive 27 watts RMS output.
 With so much more power, I figured I could get away with speakers that were slightly less efficient and had a higher minimum RMS rating.
 A coworker gave me an older set of Infinity Reference 5-1/4" speakers for the rear pillars, which really gave some depth to the sound in the cab.

-Finally, 2 years ago I bought a set of Polk/MOMO component speakers for the front doors in my current truck, a 2000 F-150.
-These higher-end models have a sensitivity rating of 89dB and require a minimum of 10 watts RMS.
-I figured that my Alpine head unit would have enough juice to drive these, but when I fired them up, they sounded just TERRIBLE.
+A few years later, I bought a set of Polk/MOMO component speakers for the front doors in my 2000 F-150.
+These higher-end models had a sensitivity rating of 89dB and required a minimum of 10 watts RMS.
+I figured that my Alpine head unit would have enough juice to drive these speakers, but when I fired them up, they sounded just TERRIBLE.
 The sound was so bad that I figured I'd mis-wired something.
-I spent several hours checking the wiring, making sure the speakers were in phase, fooling with the sound shaping controls on the head unit, changing the tweeter output levels, and generally pulling my hair out - all to no avail.
+I spent several hours checking the wiring, making sure the speakers were in phase, fooling with the sound shaping controls on the head unit, changing the tweeter output levels, and generally pulling my hair out — all to no avail.

 It wasn't until I put in a Rockford Fosgate 4-channel amp and started feeding 100 watts RMS power to each side that the Polk speakers finally started living up to their potential.
 So the moral of the story is — don't underpower your speakers.